bijington/blog/_posts/2021-11-10-building-a-mobile-game-in-xamarin-forms-part-four.md

 }
 ```

-There is a bit more going on here than just implementing the interface so lets break it down:
+There is a bit more going on here than just implementing the interface so let's break it down:

 #### 1. `PropertyChanged`